jazzsequence/museum-core/readme.md

 * wrapped scripts and stylesheets in a function (fixes NOTICE that wp_enqueue_scripts/wp_enqueue_styles was being loaded incorrectly)
 * added .sticky styling -- that takes care of the WordPress theme requirements
 * added some built-in pre/tt/code styling

-to do:
-	Post format styles/layouts
-	Admin Options page functions

 ### Version 0.3.8
 #### 01/02/2012